 VIII.
 Graduate Appeals Panel

-The Graduate Appeals Panel shall consist of three graduate faculty members and two graduate students.
-A designee of the dean of the Graduate School shall serve as a nonvoting ex officio member.
+The Graduate Appeals Panel shall consist of three graduate faculty members and two graduate students, all appointed by the chair of the GEC.
+The dean of the Graduate School shall appoint a designee who shall serve as a nonvoting ex officio member.

 The members of the panel shall elect one of the three graduate faculty members as the panel chair.
 The graduate faculty members and graduate students serving on the panel shall not be members of the departments or colleges from which the appeal originates, nor shall they have a demonstrated conflict of interest in regards to the appeal.